Stadio Dino Manuzzi: History

 In 1988, the stadium underwent a complete restructuring were all of the existing stands were demolished and then rebuilt.
-The new capacity was reduced to 23,860.
+The new capacity was reduced to 20,194.

 As a part of Italy's Euro 2016 bid, the Dino Manuzzi was included and there were plans to invest close to €30m on the stadium.
 The planned changes included an increase in capacity to over 31,000, new press boxes, VIP lounges and media boxes.
 This fell through after Euro 2016 was awarded to France.

 At the beginning of the 2011–12 season, the pitch was converted to an artificial playing surface, with Cesena becoming the first club to do so.
 On 13 August 2011, at the end of the Italy - Japan rugby match, fans were allowed to enter the pitch and take a cut out of grass with them.
 That same summer some further work was carried out on the stadium, including a capacity expansion by 1,000 seats.
 New chairs were installed.
-The chairs were a white and black colour and on one terrace they spell out AC Cesena.
+The chairs were a white and black colour and on one terrace they spell out Cesena FC.
 Two Plexiglas boxes were also installed on the side of the pitch, each holding eight supporters, where the fans can track the progress of the match from just a few meters away.

-In 2014, Orogel signed a sponsorship agreement with A.C.
-Cesena, the tenant of the stadium.
+In 2014, Orogel signed a sponsorship agreement with Cesena FC, the tenant of the stadium.
 The stadium would be called Orogel Stadium – Dino Manuzzi.